Vegan Cauliflower Alfredo Sauce

 About this vegan cauliflower Alfredo sauce

 If you’ve never used cauliflower in a sauce before, I would 100% recommend it.
-On the one hand, an Alfredo sauce made with vegetables won’t taste exactly like classic Alfredo sauce, which is made with cream and butter, and thus people who haven’t been on a plant based diet for a long time may be able to tell a slight difference.
+On the one hand, an Alfredo sauce made with vegetables, much like my roasted red pepper pasta sauce.
+So it won’t taste exactly like classic Alfredo sauce, which is made with cream and butter, and thus people who haven’t been on a plant based diet for a long time may be able to tell a slight difference.

 But, this recipe is 100% non-vegan approved.
 Thud anyone can enjoy this with some fettuccine or spaghetti, regardless of their dietary preference.
 That’s given the smooth texture and the tastiest savoury flavour that may become your new favourite way to eat more vegetables!